canonical/platform-engineering-charm-template/docs-template/explanation/charm-architecture.md

 -->

 ## Metrics
+<! --
+Add a description of the metrics:
+* Are there metrics for containers, non-containerised workloads, snaps, or something else?
+* How are the metrics defined or added?

-Inside the above mentioned containers, additional Pebble layers are defined in order to provide metrics.
+For example, if the charm uses containers: Inside the above mentioned containers, additional Pebble layers are defined in order to provide metrics.
+-->

 <!--
 ### Metrics example